Pylons/pyramid/docs/narr/commandline.rst

 All of the Pyramid console scripts may be run either:

 *   by its name
-*   through a Python interpreter
+*   as a Python module

 .. index::